philzook58/philzook58.github.io/_posts/2023-05-08-egraph-ground-rewrite.md

 Basically you take moves from above the line to below the line trying to empty out E and make R confluent.
 E and R might literally be data structures in your completion program, for example a list of pairs of terms.

-![term rewriting and all that page 165](/assets/completion_rules.png)
+![term rewriting and all that page 165](/assets/completion_rules.png) See Term Rewriting and All That page 165 for more explanation
 # Union Find as Atomic Completion

 Union finds can be seen as atomic completion (where every term is ground and has 0 arguments).